PeterCamilleri/CX16/vm/sweet_16.md

  R14     | The Status Register
  R15     | The Program Counter

+Now some of these could stand some further description.

+* R0 - Sweet-16 operations only specify one argument.
+For two argument
+operations the Accumulator is the implicit first argument and the register in the operation is the second argument.
+* R12 - The Stack Pointer needs to be initialized to point to the top of a region of memory that serves as the Sweet-16 stack.
+If this is not done, subroutines cannot be utilized.
+* R13 - The compare instruction is in essence a subtract instruction that uses R13 as the destination.
+That is:
+<pre><code>(8)     R13 &larr; R0 - Rn</code></pre>

 ## Sweet-16 Instruction Set

 This section will focus on the use of the various Sweet-16 instructions.
 It